 Norway is a hiker’s paradise.
 There are hundreds of hiking trails all over the country.
 Whenever you see a red “T” etched on a rock or a tree, or stacks of stones and rocks, that’s queue for Walk This Way!
 (Aerosmith was here).
-You can hike alongside fjords, summit powerful mountains, hike on accessible trails right from a city center, and even go on a guided hike on a glacier.
+You can hike alongside fjords, magnificent summit mountains, hike on accessible trails right from a city center, and even go on a guided hike on a glacier.

 When to go hiking in Norway?

 The ideal time to go hiking is from May to September when the weather is mild and warm.
-You can also hike and explore in the winter when the surface is covered in snow, making the landscapes surreal.
+You can also trek and explore in the winter when the surface is covered in snow, making the landscapes surreal.
 Although, it requires heavier winter gear.
 For all seasons, you should always carry layers of clothing and proper hiking boots.
-The weather can change drastically in the wilderness and you don’t want to get caught unprepared miles away from the closest shelter.
+The weather can change drastically in the wilderness, and you don’t want to get caught unprepared miles away from the closest shelter.

 Where to stay when hiking in Norway?

-As far as shelter goes, there are many hiking cabins in available for public use in Norway.
-The cabins can be found nearly everywhere there are hiking trails, especially in the mountains.
+As far as shelter goes, there are many hiking cabins available for public use in Norway.
+The cabins are found nearly everywhere there are hiking trails, especially in the mountains.
 Some might require a small fee for using the cabin (maintenance cost).
 Some cabins have a kitchen where you can cook and even a section for storage.
 You can book these cabins in advance at Hiking Club of Norway.

 If you can’t find shelter, you can invoke the Freedom to Roam.
 It allows the public to have the right to use certain public and even privately owned land for recreation and exercise.
 That means you can pitch your tent nearly everywhere, including somebody’s backyard.
 Imagine waking up to a sunrise over an endless expanse of mountain peaks and clouds.
 Catching a sunset and not having to worry about racing back to a hotel.

 What to bring and wear hiking in Norway?